 Thermal Analysis allows you to analyze temperatures for up to four spots or regions and collect temperature vs. time graphs.
-Examine the in-app graph, select different points or regions to examine, or export data to Graphical Analysis 4 or Logger Pro for further analysis.
+Examine the in-app graph, select different points or regions to examine, collect time-lapse videos for longer experiments, or export data to Graphical Analysis 4 or Logger Pro for further analysis.

 Since 2010, Dr. Charles Xie of Concord Consortium has been pioneering the applications of IR imaging in chemistry and biology.
 Read his independent research articles on advanced IR thermography as an important method of chemical imaging: